Nation Radio South: Greatest Hits Radio

-Nation Radio
+Nation Radio South

 On 19 September 2022, the licensing agreement with Bauer Radio ended, and the station relaunched as Nation Radio South.

 Following the rebranding of rival station Wave 105 to Greatest Hits Radio in spring 2024, many of its presenters moved to Nation Broadcasting stations to present shows on Nation Radio South and sister station Easy Radio.
 These included Steve Power, Mark Collins, Tony Shepherd, Andy Jackson, Stuart McGinley, Gary Parker, Tim Allen, Selina Ross and Kate Weston.

 The station now operates a local schedule for most of the day, sharing some presenters with its sister Nation Radio stations in other parts of the UK through the use of localised links for each station.

 In March 2025, the station further expanded its DAB coverage area by launching on the Somerset multiplex, taking its overall broadcast area to cover a potential audience of nearly four million adults.
 Nation Broadcasting stated they made the move to increase their DAB coverage in North Dorset where reception of the Bournemouth multiplex is poor, but also welcomed new listeners in Somerset itself who may have been listening to other Nation Radio stations previously.

 With this expanded coverage, the station can now be heard on DAB across an area that stretches from Weston-super-Mare in the north to Rye in the east.

+In March 2026, the broadcasts to Somerset began to split off from the Nation Radio South schedule for localised programming on weekday daytime; the range of split programming on the new 'Nation Radio Westcountry' will be increased from 30 March 2026 when DAB+ broadcasts of the service expand into Devon and Cornwall though some programming, including Stuart McGinley's evening show, will continue to be broadcast across both Nation Radio South and Nation Radio Westcountry.